-A dental abscess is a buildup of pus that forms due to infection in the teeth or gums.
+A dental abscess is a buildup of pus that forms due to an infection in the teeth or gums.
 This is a painful condition and usually presents as a pimple-like lesion on the gums.
 If you notice a dental abscess, it is important to get to your dentist as soon as possible, as if this is left untreated; the infection can spread throughout your body and make you very ill.
 Typically, dental abscesses are treated with surgery to safely drain the infection.

 #4 Severe Toothache

-If you are dealing with a toothache that is causing you persistent and severe pain and interfering with your ability to go about your daily activities, then you need to get to a dentist in Winnipeg as soon as possible.
+If you are dealing with a toothache that is causing you persistent and severe pain and interfering with your ability to go about your daily activities, then you need to get to a dental clinic in Winnipeg as soon as possible.
 Toothaches can signify serious oral health issues such as nerve damage or infection, so it is vital to take them seriously.

 #5 Bitten Tongue or Lip